The Founder's Guide to

 What are Canonical's investment criteria?

-How can founders apply or pitch to Canonical?
+How can I pitch Canonical?

-Founders can pitch to Canonical by visiting their website at canonical.cc.
+Founders can pitch Canonical by visiting their website at canonical.cc.
 They encourage direct applications through their online platform.

-What makes Canonical different from other venture firms?
+What makes Canonical different from other VCs?

-What is Canonical's geographic scope?
+What is Canonical's geographic focus?

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.